WormBase/website-public/README.md

 ### Prepare for a website release

 - Change the WS release number in wormbase.conf, in particular, `wormbase_release`, `rest_server`, and `search_server` properties
+- Update the volume snapshot for the WS release [here](.ebextensions/01-setup-volumes.config)
 - Create the release branch, such as `release/273`
 - At the release branch: